-Delivering on your promises is what we're gonna talk about today.
+Delivering on your brand promise is what we're gonna talk about today.
 One thing that rings true is the old adage that 'actions speak louder than words'.
-Bear that in mind as we journey through today's episode.
+Bear that in mind as you read.

 Successful businesses deliver exceptional service throughout the whole customer journey.